wader/static-ffmpeg/README.md

 ## static-ffmpeg

-Docker image with static x86 64bit ffmpeg and ffprobe binaries.
-Binaries are built as hardened PIE binaries with no external dependencies (uses musl from alpine instead of glibc).
+Image with ffmpeg and ffprobe binaries built as hardened static PIE binaries with no external dependencies.
+Can be used with any base image even scratch.

 Built with
 libmp3lame,